 The full goal is to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
 At Daisy, we have set up an in-house training facility named www.daisy.university.
 This facility provides and arranges training for our workforce.
 This covers basic legal requirements (e.g. health and safety).
 It goes further with personal skills and supports people to achieve degree qualifications at undergraduate and postgraduate levels.
 We have made this facility available on a wider basis to residents in communities that we serve, where agreed with local authorities.
 This action is part of returning social value as part of our work.
-On an international scale, the work we do with Groundbreaker – of which three of our executives are Trustees, to support the creation of schools in developing countries, with a particular gender focus – to include females.
+On an international scale, the work we do with Groundbreaker – of which our Daisy COO is on the board of trustees, to support the creation of schools in developing countries, with a particular gender focus – to include females.
 The requirements to support learning link to our ESG Action Root 3, commitments under UN-Compact, and SDGs 1, 2, 3, 5 & 10.
 The IT industry has a substantial role to play here, as it can help bridge the digital divide and develop safer places of work.

 The fuller title of this goal is to achieve gender equality and empower all women and girls.
 At Daisy, half of our C-Board are women and more than a third of our management board.
 All members of the board have been promoted from within the company.
 The IT industry is clearly part of STEM careers, and we need to further promote inclusion at all levels within Daisy to ensure equality of treatment.
 We provide a gender pay gap report annually and are working to understand and reduce existing gaps.
 The lower percentage role of women is prevalent across the industry.